emeraldion/project-mandarine-cocoa/README.md

 Clone the repo and open the `Project Mandarine.xcodeproj` file in Xcode.
 Run and build.

+# Binaries

+A pre-built Project Mandarine binary is available for download on the [Emeraldion Lodge website](http://www.emeraldion.it/software/macosx/project_mandarine.html).

 # License

 Code is released under the [MIT](http://www.opensource.org/licenses/MIT) license.